BNY: Post-merger history

-In October 2008, the U.S. Treasury named BNY Mellon the master custodian of the Troubled Asset Relief Program (TARP) bailout fund during the financial crisis of 2007 to 2010.
+In October 2008, the U.S. Treasury named BNY Mellon the master custodian of the Troubled Asset Relief Program (TARP) bailout fund during the 2008 financial crisis.
 BNY Mellon won the assignment, which included handling accounting and record-keeping for the program, through a bidding process.
-In November 2008, the company announced that it would lay-off 1,800 employees, or 4 percent of its global workforce, due to the financial crisis.
+In November 2008, the company announced that it would lay-off 1,800 employees, or 4% of its global workforce, due to the 2008 financial crisis.
 According to the results of a February 2009 stress test conducted by federal regulators, BNY Mellon was one of only three banks that could withstand a worsening economic situation.
 The company received $3 billion from TARP, which it paid back in full in June 2009, along with US$136 million to buy back warrants from the Treasury in August 2009.

-In August 2009, BNY Mellon purchased Insight Investment, a management business for external funds, from Lloyds Banking Group.
+In August 2009, BNY Mellon purchased Insight Investment, a management business, from Lloyds Banking Group.
 The company acquired PNC Financial Services' Global Investment Servicing Inc. in July 2010 and Talon Asset Management's wealth management business in 2011.

-By 2013, the company's capital had steadily risen from the financial crisis.
+By 2013, the company's capital had steadily recovered from the 2008 financial crisis.
 In the results of the Federal Reserve's Dodd-Frank stress test in 2013, the bank was least affected by hypothetical extreme economic scenarios among banks tested.
 It was also a top performer on the same test in 2014.

 BNY Mellon began a marketing campaign in 2013 to increase awareness of the company that included a new slogan and logo.

 In 2013, the bank started building a new IT system called NEXEN.
 NEXEN uses open source technology and includes components such as an API store, data analytics, and a cloud computing environment.